 aided displaced academics.
 This was to be one of the biggest mass

 migrations of scientists the world had seen and it began the

 transference of the centre of science from Europe to America.
 As the clouds of

 war once more gathered over Europe, Rutherford presided over a meeting

-of the Democratic Front in which he made a case for an international
+of the Cambridge University branch of the Democratic Front in which he made a case for an international

 ban on the use of aeroplanes in warfare.
 These aspects of his life's